General of the Army (United States): World War II and Korean War era

 The insignia for the 1944 General of the Army rank consists of five stars in a pentagonal pattern, with points touching.
 The five officers who have held the 1944 version of General of the Army and the date of each's appointment are as follows:

 Generals of the Army (WWII)

 The timing of the first four of these appointments was coordinated with the first three of the following appointments of the U.S. Navy's first five-star Fleet Admirals:

 This was to establish both an order of seniority among the generals and a near-equivalence between the services.

-Although briefly considered, the U.S. Army did not introduce a rank of Field Marshal.
-In the United States, the term "Marshal" has traditionally been used for civilian law enforcement officers, particularly the U.S. Marshals, as well as formerly for state and local police chiefs.
-In addition, giving the rank the name "marshal" would have resulted in George Marshall being designated as "Field Marshal Marshall", which was considered undignified.